 Paul Fulchino.
 Mr. Fulchino serves as a member of our Board.
 Mr. Fulchino has served as Operating Partner of AE Industrial Partners, LLC since June 2015.
 In addition, Mr. Fulchino has been the Chairman of AEI HorizonX Ventures since 2019, where he serves on the Executive Committee and the M&A Committee.
 Mr. Fulchino provides the Board with executive leadership and experience, strategic thinking and extensive knowledge and expertise regarding the commercial aviation industry, the Company's customers and supply base, compensation and human resource matters, and mergers and acquisitions.
 Mr. Fulchino also brings to the Board experience as a public company director, assisting both Spirit AeroSystems Holdings (currently, since 2006) and Wesco Aircraft Holdings (previously, from 2008 to 2020) in that role.
 Prior to his current role, Mr. Fulchino served as a Senior Advisor to Boeing from April 2010 until December 2014.
 Prior to that, Mr. Fulchino held executive roles, including Chief Executive Officer, at Aviall, in which period Aviall became a wholly owned subsidiary of Boeing.
+Mr. Fulchino was also President and Chief Operating Officer of B/E Aerospace and President and Vice Chairman of Mercer Management Consulting.
 Mr. Fulchino received a bachelor's degree in Mathematics from Boston College and an M.B.A. from Columbia Business School.
 Mr. Fulchino also attended the United States Military Academy at West Point.